✦ Scandinavian-inspired design, curated for modern living

 • Removes up to 35 pints of moisture per day, making it effective for large 2500 sq. ft. areas.

-• Quiet 30 dB operation with low daily energy use helps it run efficiently without much disruption.
+• Quiet 30 dB operation with low listed daily energy use helps it run efficiently without much disruption.

 • Smart Life app control, 24-hour timer, and child lock add convenience and safety.